Markay12/pynq-finn-FPGA/docs/scripts/README.md

 Instead of this file being run with `./setup_env_source.sh` we are going to use `source setup_env_source.sh`.
 This is so the updated environment variables are done within the current shell rather than another subshell.

 This script sets up environment variables and loads Xilinx settings files, and then prints the values of the environment variables to the terminal.
-The environment variables that are set are FINN_XILINX_PATH, FINN_XILINX_VERSION, and PLATFORM_REPO_PATHS.
+The environment variables that are set are `FINN_XILINX_PATH`, `FINN_XILINX_VERSION`, and `PLATFORM_REPO_PATHS`.
 These variables are commonly used in Xilinx development workflows.

 The script assumes that Xilinx tools are installed in the default location (/opt/Xilinx), and that the version being used is 2022.2.
 If your installation is located in a different directory, you will need to modify the script accordingly.